BerserkerMother/columnar-data-format/README.md

 ## To do
 - [x] ~Meta data creation~
+- [ ] Read [Apache Arrow](https://arrow.apache.org/docs/format/Columnar.html) guide to columnar format implementation.
-- [ ] Make a bitvec kinda of thing for storeing nulls e.g. 0 or 1 for each record in a column
+- [ ] Make a bitvec kinda of thing for storeing nulls e.g. 0 or 1 for each record in a column.
-- [ ] Serialize numeric and text types
+- [ ] Serialize numeric and text types.